morgansnyk/Log4J2Example/README.md

 Log4J2Example
 =============

-Test Application to run Log4J2
+Test Application to run Log4J2 in a Maven project